 As hinted at above, you are permitted to have an attorney represent you at the DMV Hearing.
 We highly recommend hiring an experienced attorney to represent you at the Hearing.
-Do so will increase your chances of having your license suspension set aside, and will provide your attorney with an opportunity to question the arresting officer, and begin to build your criminal defense.
+Doing so will increase your chances of having your license suspension set aside and will provide your attorney with an opportunity to question the arresting officer and begin to build your criminal defense.

 The DMV Hearing

 If you do request a DMV Hearing, which is highly recommended, we advise you to contact an attorney as soon as possible.
 An experienced attorney will know what arguments to make on your behalf at the Hearing.
 The questions that will be addressed at the Hearing are as follows: